AlvaroSR/RepData_PeerAssessment1/PA1_template.md

 *Do these values differ from the estimates from the first part of the assignment?*

- No. Both mean and median values are exactly equal to those reported for non NAN included data.
+ No. Both mean and median values are exactly equal to those reported for non `NA` included data.

  *What is the impact of imputing missing data on the estimates of the total daily number of steps?*